There are so many buzzwords in marketing today. Think of them all: account-based marketing, social selling, influencer marketing, and more!

 16. Attribution Tracking

-Attribution tracking is the science of determining where leads and purchases come from in an online marketing environment.
-Attribution, specifically, assigns credit or allocates funds from a sale to marketing touchpoints that customers were exposed to during their purchasing journey.
+Attribution is the science of determining where leads and purchases come from in an online marketing environment.
+Specifically, it assigns credit or allocates funds from a sale to marketing touchpoints that customers were exposed to during their purchasing journey.
 Understanding these touchpoints and knowing what works is essential for showing marketing’s ROI.

 17. Account-Based Marketing

 Account-based marketing is a B2B strategy that focuses on sales and marketing efforts and resources on targeted accounts within a defined market.
 To reach these accounts, account-based marketing deploys highly personalized campaigns that are designed to resonate with said accounts.